Thursday, January 6, 2011

 The dictionary.com definition exposes the meaning of “fine art” as a man-made linguistic construct inseparably entwined with class distinctions, wealth, and power.
 It begs the question: “If “fine art” needs to be separated and exclusive of any functional purpose, then why isn’t it also separated and exclusive of social and political purposes such as concentrated wealth, politics and/or religion?
 What makes art “important” what makes art “fine” What makes art “art”?

 I submit that “art” by nature is self-evident.
 It exists in the eye of the beholder.
 Art exists in any object that evokes an elevated response from the viewer.
-If art is defined as that which evokes the emotions, the intellect, or the spirit of man, then it makes no difference whether the work of art is created with gold, silver and rare gems, or from the ubiquitously available clay or wood, or if it is commonly available or only to be had by a rarified elite.
+If art is defined as that which evokes the emotions, the intellect, or the spirit of man, then it makes no difference whether the work of art is created with gold, silver, and rare gems, or from the ubiquitously available clay or wood, or if it is commonly available or only to be had by a rarified elite.

 When a collector brings together a group of objects, he creates value.
 The collector’s eye creates the value.

-While there is no escaping the function of art as a maker of status, and the collecting of art as inescapably entwined with the creation of wealth,
+While there is no escaping the function of art as a maker of status, and the collecting of art as inescapably entwined with the creation of wealth.

 A function of making art is that it promotes well-being through meaningful work processes, and so while the art may be owned by a wealthy elite, the function of creating the art serves the larger society.